 Two weeks after Easter, the Seville Fair takes place in Andalusia (home of the capital, Seville).
-The Seville Fair is a celebration form the 4th of May until 11th of May this year (2019).
+The Seville Fair is a celebration form the 4th of May until the 11th of May this year (2019).
 The Festival starts off with a parade made out of carriages and rides.
-A group of Seville’s prominent residents are taken to La Real Meastranza, a bullring, where the bullfights and breeders joined.
+A group of Seville’s prominent residents is taken to La Real Maestranza, a bullring, where the bullfights and breeders joined.
 For over 150 years this phenomenon had been a sight to see.

-If you are planning on going to this festival, make sure you are travelling smart.
+If you are planning on going to this festival, make sure you are traveling smart.
 Travel via a bus or train, parking nearby is not recommended and also almost impossible.
-Travelling by bus of train is easier and better for the environment, win-win situation!
+Traveling by bus or train is easier and better for the environment, a win-win situation!
 Feel free to dress up when visiting this festival, enjoy it like the locals!

 While the night is meant to be filled with the fun of drinking and dancing, keep in mind that there are still rules when it comes to partying.
 The festivities are on a schedule and the tent curtains are to be open only during their designated times.
 Have fun, be safe, and experience the magic of the Seville Fair.